-Check out headtohealth.gov.au, or if you're 12-25 the headspace website, for tips on how to look after your mental health.
+Check out the headspace website for tips on how to look after your mental health.

-If you've tried some of these strategies for some time without improving despite your efforts, it's time to reach out to a trusted friend, colleague, family member, Elder, teacher, counsellor, or a health service.
+If you've tried some of these strategies for some time without improving despite your efforts, it's time to reach out to a trusted friend, family member, Elder, teacher, counsellor, or a health service.

-If you or someone you know is going through a tough time, support is available.

-Check out headtohealth.gov.au to help find the right service for you.
-If you're aged 12-25, headspace can support you through our online and phone services or centre support services.
-For more information visit headspace.org.au.

-If you need immediate assistance call OOO or to speak to someone urgently, please call Lifeline on 13 11 14 or Suicide Call Back Service on 1300 659 467.
-Aboriginal and Torres Strait Islander people can also call 13YARN.
+If you or someone you know is going through a tough time you can get help and support from headspace, your school, TAFE or university wellbeing service or your local health provider.
+For more information, to find your nearest headspace centre, or for online and telephone support, visit headspace.org.au If you need immediate assistance call 000 or to speak to someone urgently, please call Lifeline on 13 11 14 or Suicide Call Back Service on 1300 659 467.

-headspace National Youth Mental Health Foundation is funded by the Australian Government.

 The headspace Clinical Reference Group have approved this clinical resource.
 Fact sheets are for general information only.
 They are not intended to be and should not be relied on as a substitute for specific medical or health advice.
-While every effort is taken to ensure the information is accurate, headspace makes no representations and gives no warranties that this information is correct, complete, reliable or suitable for any purpose.
+While every effort is taken to ensure the information is accurate, headspace makes no representations and gives no warranties that this information is correct, current, complete, reliable or suitable for any purpose.
 We disclaim all responsibility and liability for any direct or indirect loss, damage, cost or expense whatsoever in the use of or reliance upon this information.
 03 October 2022